 Every worker will get 11 (eleven) days of paid festival holiday in a calendar year.
 In case of working on any festival holiday, a worker will get two day’s additional compensatory holidays with full pay and a substitute holiday.

 An adult worker can claim in each week –

-- one and half days holiday in a factory and in an establishment one day in a week;
+- one and half days holiday for shop, commercial establishment or industrial establishment and in a factory and establishment one day in a week;

 - can claim in each week one day’s holiday of twenty four consecutive hours if he works for road transport service; and no deduction on account of such holidays shall be made from the wages of any such worker.